marioa/trieste/Resources.md

 * [Geocomputation with R](https://geocompr.robinlovelace.net/) a book on geographic data analysis, visualization and modeling.

+* [ggplot2: elegant graphics for data analysis](https://ggplot2-book.org/) this is the on-line version of work-in-progress 3rd edition of “ggplot2: elegant graphics for data analysis” published by Springer.

 * [The ggplot flip book](https://evamaerey.github.io/ggplot_flipbook/ggplot_flipbook_xaringan.html) a walk through ggplot functionality in a flipbook format.
 It shows a really nice gradual build up of plots.

 * [R Markdown: The Definitive Guide](https://bookdown.org/yihui/rmarkdown/)